fosslinux/live-bootstrap/DEVEL.md

   There are default functions run which can be overridden by an optional script `package-version.sh` within the package-specific directory.

-In this folder, there are other folders/files. `src` and `*.checksums` are required, others are optional.
+In this folder, there are other folders/files. `*.checksums` are required for early packages that are build with kaem, others are optional.

-Permissable folders/files:
+Permissible folders/files:

 - `files`: auxiliary files required for the build distributed by live-bootstrap.
 - `mk`: makefiles.
 - `patches`: patches for the source.
-- `src`: the upstream unmodified source code.
-This may be either a submodule or nonexistent.
 - `*.checksums`: files containing the checksums for the resulting binaries and libraries that are compiled and installed.
-  - Up to and including `patch`, `fletcher16` is used for the checksumming.
+  - Up to and including `coreutils-6.10`, `sha256sum` from `stage0-posix`
+    is used for the checksumming.
+Later we switch to GNU version.
-  - After `patch`, `sha-2` is built which contains an external implementation of `sha256sum`.
-We then use that currently for all remaining software.
-  - To extract the binaries to get their checksums, use of chroot mode is recommended (i.e. `./rootfs.py --chroot`).
+  - To extract checksums of the binaries, use of qemu mode is recommended (i.e. `./rootfs.py -q -qk $kernel --update-checksums`).

-Furthermore, there is a special top-level dir `dev-utils`.
-In here are appropriate utilities that are often useful for development and not generally included on normal systems, or are specific to live-bootstrap.
-Each program should be contained within its own directory and include:

-- source code
 - compilation script

 The directory m2-functions is used for M2-Planet functions (currently).